Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ## Custom hooks
 1. A custom hook is a user defined function that allows you to **extract stateful logic or side effects** so that it is **reusable** across multiple components.
-2. Custom hooks are a powerful feature in React that help in **organizing complex logic outside of components**, making it **easier to share and manage logic.**
+2. It is useful in **managing complex logic outside of components**, so that we can concentrate on UI in functional components.

-**Custom hooks follow a naming convention**: the name of a custom hook should start with the word use (e.g., `useFetch`, `useForm`) to make so that react identify them as hooks & make them follows the rules of hooks.
+3. **Custom hooks follow a naming convention**:
+   1. the name of a custom hook should start with `use` (e.g., `useFetch`, `useForm`) so that react identify them as hooks & make them follows the rules of hooks
+   2. Like only use hooks inside functional components(applies state & useffect)
+   3. And only call at top level(not conditional - so it will be predictable by react)

 example: useFetch - extract fetching logic seperately & reuse in multiple files